liliyasimeonova/custom_ongoing_spider/README.md

 Web crawler to online store: https://gplay.bg/

-We take the following data of an item: category, subcategory, product, title, subtitle, number of the product, price
+We take the following data of an item: category, subcategory, title, subtitle, number of the product, price

 The scraped data is stored in a sqlite3 database.